← back

 Dissertation

-My dissertation explores the intersection of complex traits, methodological approaches in macroevolution, and the evolution of bird migration.
-It is structured around three key questions:
+My dissertation explored the intersection of complex traits, methodological approaches in macroevolution, and the evolution of bird migration.
+Three key questions:

 Quantifying Migratory Behavior with eBird